1f0rg0r/1f0rg0r/README.md

 _❝So you quote love unquote me
 Well, stranger things have come to be
-But let❜s agree to disagree
+But let's agree to disagree
 'Cause I don't believe you❞_